Whitstable Harbour railway station: History

 The original station was opened on 2 May 1830.
 It was located north of Harbour Street.
 Whitstable Harbour was built by Thomas Telford.
 It was opened on 19 March 1832.
-In 1847, coke ovens were erected at Whitstsable Harbour.
+In 1847, coke ovens were erected at Whitstable Harbour.
 In the mid-1870s, the station was extended.
 A brick-built booking office was provided and the platform was extended to take three carriages.
 The coke ovens closed in 1880 when the South Eastern Railway switched to using Welsh steam coal to fuel its locomotives.
 The layout of the original station meant that when passenger trains were using it, the shunting of wagons was impeded.
 In 1895, a new passenger station was built south of Harbour Street, opening on 3 June.

 The Canterbury and Whitstable Railway closed to passengers on 1 January 1931.
 The signal box at the station closed on 11 February 1931, with the line being worked as a siding thereafter.
 The line remained open to freight until 1 December 1952.
 Following the North Sea flood of 1953, the railway was reopened on 5 February, closing on 28 February.